Journal "Üks", Marika Makarova, May 2013

 It is as eternal and universal as the law of gravity.
 It is very difficult to say when and where the karma of each one of us came to be.
 In order to find an answer to this, every one of us should know where they started out from and began doing things,“ Ingvar says, making the issue exciting.

-According to vedic astrology, karma is to a quite significant extent influenced by the nine planets. – Does this mean that I cannot do anything about it when the moment of my birth has determined the influence that these planets have on my destiny? – "It is indeed so, " Villido replies.
-"The vedic horoscope uses not solar, but lunar calendar, and I can tell from my own experience that it is very precise.
-As their civilization is ancient, they have had time to work out various rituals for either reducing the negative influence of the planets or increasing the influence creating good karma.
+According to Vedic astrology, karma is to a quite significant extent influenced by the nine planets. – Does this mean that I cannot do anything about it when the moment of my birth has determined the influence that these planets have on my destiny? – "It is indeed so, " Villido replies.
+"The Vedic horoscope uses not solar, but lunar calendar, and I can tell from my own experience that it is very precise.
+As their civilization is ancient, they have had time to work out various rituals for either reducing the negative influence of the planets or increasing the influence of creating good karma.
 It is evident, though, that these do not consist in staring towards the Saturn and telling it to just stop already.
 This is not the way it is done.“

 Is the purpose of the rituals to influence my state towards a planet? – “No. The procedures of utmost complexity are actually not made for influencing the person, but the planet.
-This goes much further than just influencing them though the space.
+This goes much further than just influencing them through space.
 Today’s science has not even discovered such astonishingly accurate technology yet.
 And what’s more, it is 100% operational!“

 No escape from the family